nextthingco/docs/Gadget-docs/source/includes/_build.md

 To build an image you must be in the same directory as the gadget.yml file.

 Your gadget.yml file now defines two containers: hello-world under **onboot** and blink in **services**.
 To work with one container specify it by name when running Gadget commands.
-For example, to **only build the blink image** rather than hello-world:
+For example, to **only build the gpio image** rather than hello-world:

 ```
 gadget build gpio